prohippo/pyelly/README.txt

 * disambig - disambiguation of phrases with WordNet concept information.
 * chemic   - recognition of chemical names in text

-These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
+These illustrate the many different things you can do with PyElly and also serve as a basis for comprehensive integration testing.
 Other applications will be added to the PyElly package on GitHub in the future.
 You may use any of them as models for building your own PyElly applications.

 PyElly is free software released under a BSD open-source license for educational and other uses.
 Be advised that the current software and